jameyia/jameyia.github.io/projects/project-2.md

 Overall, the apparatus was able to track the source reliably for short distances, but it did not have the range I was expecting.
 The device worked reliably within a 1 foot radius from the source.
 After that, you could not detect the source anymore.
 I can see why my professor went with the other technology, but it was a good attempt and perhaps a challenge to take on again another day.

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>